Deeplocal/scrubber/README.md

     IV.
 Copy the code from your browser and enter it into your SSH session when requested— then wait (several minutes) for the download to complete— you'll hear a 20 second clip play when it's all been proccessed.

 13. Test the system by touching PIN5 and Ground wire!
-You should hear 20 seconds of audio
+You should hear 20 seconds of audio!

     #### Running on Boot